LG Dishwasher HE error code: Simple Troubleshoot Tips 2024

 Common Causes of the HE Error Code

 When I first encountered the HE error code on my LG dishwasher, I was puzzled.
 But after some digging, I learned that it’s typically a sign of a heating issue.
-The HE error code indicates a problem with the heating element, such as a malfunction or a failure to maintain the correct temperature during a wash cycle.

 Here are some common culprits: